 Furthermore, there is a need for a manager in institutions to manage anti-money laundering UK in law.
-In addition, the institutions should have a Money Laundering Reporting Officer (MLRO) focusing on AML activity.
+The institutions should also have a Money Laundering Reporting Officer (MLRO) focusing on AML activity.
 MLRO firm also monitors compliance with AML obligations.
 They should know your company's money laundering risks and ensure that steps are taken to mitigate these risks effectively.
 According to FCA regulations, the most important factor in fulfilling AML obligations is to conduct a risk assessment regularly.
-When all procedures are performed, it is necessary to make sure that the company employees understand and follow these processes.
+When all procedures are performed, it is necessary to ensure that the company employees understand and follow these processes.

 HM Revenue and Customs (HMRC)

 Her Majesty's Revenue and Customs (HMRC) is the UK government's tax authority.
-HMRC is generally responsible for collecting taxes, protecting the UK borders against illegal activities, and ensuring that employers pay minimum wage.
+HMRC is generally responsible for collecting taxes, protecting the UK borders against illegal activities, and ensuring employers pay minimum wage.
 In addition to all these responsibilities, HMRC is working with FCA to investigate money laundering offenses.
 HMRC produces legislation to combat financial crime, and regulations are aiming to launder money within these regulations.
 HMRC institutions also aim to reduce the threat of money laundering.
-For example, to verify the identity of customers, follow the details of the transactions performed, and have a responsible person within the organization oversee the AML regulations.
+For example, to verify customers' identity, follow the details of the transactions performed, and have a responsible person within the organization oversee the AML regulations.
 It has also made it imperative for financial institutions in the UK to submit a report on suspicious transactions detected.

 National Crime Agency (NCA)

 NCA collaborates with local and international partners to anti-money laundering and terrorist financing threats.
-NCA can detect money launders and arrest them in order to disrupt criminal activities.
+NCA can detect money launders and arrest them for disrupting criminal activities.
 Thus, it makes the UK a challenging environment for those who want to use it for money laundering.
-NCA aims to provide financial staff with training and insight to help them identify money laundering signs and develop new ways to identify criminals.
+NCA aims to provide financial staff with training and insight to identify money laundering signs and develop new ways to identify criminals.

 Proceeds of Crime Act (POCA) in The UK